eyalroth/ScalaImplictsProposal/lens.md

 ### Companion lens

 Companion lens are similar to companion objects in the sense that they accompany another class, but their purpose is different.
-They are the most basic form of introducing implicit interpretation into a scope -- that of their companion class and / or object:
+They are the most basic form of introducing implicit interpretation into a scope -- that of their companion class or object:

 ```scala
 case class Foo(bar: Int)